• Skip to main content

 The programme does include a warning about strobe lights, but this was the one aspect where I felt there was overkill.
 Although done intentionally to jolt the audience, this could have been achieved differently without such a strong and prolonged assault on the senses.
 As it was, I kept my eyes closed everytime the strobe lights came on.

 Another aspect that left me with mixed feelings was the manner in which a character identifying as they/them was included.
-I felt the character deserved more in order to avoid gender identity from becoming mere comic relief.
+I felt the character deserved more in order to stop gender identity from becoming mere comic relief.

 That said, Lupu/Nagħġa is one of the sharpest and wittiest forms of social commentary I’ve seen in local theatre, giving the audience plenty to think about.
 It would appear that the genre is enjoying quite the resurgence, considering last year’s Ġiraffa Ħarbet Minn Kastilja, another prime example of highly-relevant satire.